West Virginia Instrument Anthology at The Augusta Heritage Center

 Serving with Augusta Heritage Center

-Madeline Ricks is an AmeriCorps member with AFNHA, serving as the Collections Preservation Coordinator for The Augusta Heritage center in Elkins, WV.
+Madeline Ricks is an AmeriCorps member with AFNHA, serving as the Collections Preservation Coordinator for The Augusta Heritage Center in Elkins, WV.
 She has begun writing a new blog series for the Augusta website.
 Beginning with the African origins of the banjo, which is up now on the Augusta Heritage Center’s website under the blog section, Madeline will take readers on a journey through the histories and cultural impacts of the instruments played in West Virginia’s musical traditions.
 As the Augusta Heritage Center’s Preservation Coordinator, Madeline is responsible for digitizing, collecting, and organizing their vast archive, as well as writing blog posts on West Virginia history, happenings, and culture to increase engagement with the archive and the organization.
 The blog series will use academic research, recordings and photographs from the Augusta Archive, and other historical images.
 Madeline is a recent master’s graduate from the University of St Andrews in Scotland.
 This summer she researched West Virginia’s traditional music community, interviewing musicians and collecting life stories in order to analyze what it means to play traditional music in a contemporary, often festivalized setting.
 This research led her to love West Virginia’s music culture and inspired her to give back to the communities she studied through AFNHA’s AmeriCorps program.
 She hopes this blog series inspires others to look into their local histories and the music that surrounds them.

 Here is a small sample of the blog post, and a hint at what’s to come: